SuvorovNM/DPN-Soundness-Verification/README.md

 Allows to generate a random DPN according to the predefined parameters (`Generate new model...`) and transform a currently displayed DPN to the tau DPN and tau-refined DPN.

-### Usage [Repair]

-1. Import a DPN choosing File -> Open DPN...
-2. Choose Model -> Transform Model -> Transform Model to Repaired.
-3. When the repair is done and result is SUCCESS, the resultant DPN is returned.
-If result is FAILURE, the message box that notifies about the failure appears.

 ### Sample Applications

 A DPN with a livelock that occurs when $t_1$ sets $a \ge 3$ and $t_3$ fires at least once: